 - If your student is in grade 6 for the 2019-2020 school year your student will automatically be placed on a school bus.
-Please contact Transportation, firstname.lastname@example.org, as soon as possible before June 1, 2019, if your student will NOT be riding the school bus so that we do not fill our buses with students who will not be riding.
+Please contact Transportation, as soon as possible before June 1, 2019, if your student will NOT be riding the school bus so that we do not reserve seats for students who will not be riding.

 All students in grades 7-12, who wish to ride the school bus for the 2019-20 school year, pay for busing.

 Hopkinton Public Schools is required by M.G.L. c.
 71, §38R to request criminal offender record information, and has been certified by the DCJIS (formally the Criminal History Systems Board) (CORI) for access to all criminal case data including conviction, non-conviction and pending.
-As an applicant to volunteer in the Hopkinton Public Schools, a criminal record check will be conducted for conviction, non-conviction and pending criminal case information only and that it will not necessarily disqualify a person.
+As an applicant to volunteer in the Hopkinton Public Schools, a criminal record check will be conducted for conviction, non-conviction and pending criminal case information only, which will not necessarily disqualify a person.

 Parents and community members that are interested in volunteering in Hopkinton Public Schools can bring this completed form to the District Administration building at 89 Hayden Rowe Street to have a CORI check completed.
 Please bring your Massachusetts Driver's License with you for verification.

-Last year the high school hosted 9 international students from China, Italy, and Germany.
+The high school has hosted international students from China, Italy, and Germany.
 These students spent the year living with Hopkinton host families while attending our school.
 The students help diversify classes and bring fresh perspectives to class discussions.
 The students participated in extra curricular activities and many students worked with our guidance department to gain acceptance to U.S colleges and universities.
 We work with Educatius International to place students from around the world.
 If you are interested in applying please click on their link for more information.